input-output-hk/catalyst-voices/docs/src/catalyst-standards/cbor_tags/blake.md

-# BLAKE2 and BLAKE3 hash functions for COSE Algorithms registry
+# BLAKE2 and BLAKE3 for COSE Algorithms registry

-This document specifies [BLAKE2] and [BLAKE3] hash functions [COSE] Algorithm value types.
+This document specifies [COSE] Algorithm value types for [BLAKE2] and [BLAKE3] hash functions.

 ## BLAKE3